AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 #### programs
     %USERPROFILE%\Documents\Games\mods
 This will by default populate batch and link files into galaxy for directly launching programs such as mods.
+Additionally this folder by default supports launching BlueStacks application links.
 ### Xbox 360
 #### emulator
     %USERPROFILE%\Downloads\xenia_master\xenia.exe